 Read the flipping manual

-Initially, the in-game user interface is rather complex, and especially confusing if you choose to be the police.
-Why I've no idea!
-Anyhow, down the left are many icons - most of which I have no idea about!
-Along the bottom of the screen are two windows - the first is an overhead city map which displays the location of the fuzz.
-The other is a first-person view (from inside your car) and should help avoid crashing into law-abiding citizens.
+Initially, the in-game user interface is rather complex and confusing, especially as a copper.
+It's a cumbersome design - down the left are many icons, most of which I have no idea what they mean.
+Also, at the bottom of the screen are two windows; the first is an overhead city map displaying the location of the fuzz.
+The other is a first-person view that should help avoid crashing into law-abiding citizens.
 Well, in theory!

 The CryptO'pinion?

-Chicago 90's downfall is its weak Police role which I personally found cumbersome and rather boring.
-So, that left me with the gangster role which is fantastic and tons of fun!
-Driving through the city, avoiding cars and running from the cops, is surely an early glimpse into an early GTA experience?
-It's pretty much fantastic and I've loved every second.
+Chicago 90's downfall is its weak Police role, which is cumbersome and rather boring.
+So, that left me with the gangster role, which thankfully, is tons of fun!
+Driving through the city, running from the cops, is surely an early glimpse into an early GTA experience?
+It's pretty much fantastic, and I've loved every second.

-With a little thought for gameplay objectives, this could easily have been a fantastic venture into a life of crime.
-As it happens, we're just stuck in the Chicago maze frantically looking for an escape.
-However, racing away from the cops is always going to be a thrill and I enjoyed this a lot - so I ended up buying it.
-Dear nutters, this is an excellent game!
+With a little thought for gameplay objectives and a better UI, this could have been a fantastic venture into a life of crime prevention.
+As it happens, the cops suck, so we're stuck playing the bad guys, and the only objective is to escape the Chicago maze.
+Regardless, racing from the cops is always going to be a thrill.

 Visit Chicago - Driver & GTA style!